PREFIERCE PRE WORKOUT REVIEW – THE BEST NEW PRE WORKOUT OF 2021?

 7G CITRULLINE MALATE

-This in-depth review goes into more depth on citrulline, but in a nutshell it works by widening the blood vessels to allow a greater delivery of nutrients to working muscles.
+It works by widening the blood vessels to allow a greater delivery of nutrients to working muscles.
 In doing so, you unlock the ability to train at peak levels for longer.

 During a 2010 study published in the Journal of Strength and Conditioning Research, participants who used CitMal were able to perform an average of one more rep on every set of their workout.
 Imagine being able to perform an extra rep on EVERY SET you do.
 Those kind of results mount up real fast!
 (1)

 Supplement manufacturers have known about these benefits for nearly 20 years, but it was originally very difficult to fully unlock them.
 They used to use arginine back in the day (remember to all those “N.O.
-Boosters” back in the 2000’s?), but now we use citrulline malate as it’s over 50% more effective.
+Boosters” back in the 2000’s?), but now we use citrulline malate because it’s over 50% more effective.
 (2, 3, 4)

 If you don’t like your face I’ve got some goo news for you.